Key Dates for EMC/EMI/ESD Standards for Commercial Electronic Products

 3. Click on the link for the standard/ amendment (an "Fp" means that work on this document is still in process, and it has not yet been approved).

-4. If the Reference document: line says "(Modified)", the EN standard differs from the reference standard.
+4. If the Reference Document line (about 1/2 way down the page) says "(MOD)", the EN standard/ amendment differs from the reference standard somehow; if it says "(EQV)", the documents are identical.

-5. Dor is the date of ratification-- the date that the Standards Committee aproved the standard/ amendment-- in yyyy-mm-dd format.
+5. Date of Ratification (DOR) is the date that the Standards Committee approved the standard/ amendment, in yyyy-mm-dd format.

-6. Dav is the date of availability-- the date that the standard is made available to all of the National Standards Bodies in the official languages of the European Union (EU).
-This is the earliest date that National Standards Bodies can publish the standard/ amendment, and make it available to the general public.
+6. Date of Availability (DAV) is the date that the standard is made available to all of the National Standards Bodies in the official languages of the European Union (EU).
+I.e., the earliest date that National Standards Bodies may publish the standard/ amendment, making it available to the general public.

-7. Doa is the date of announcement-- the latest date for National Standards Body to announce the existence of the EN standard.
+7. Date of Announcement (DOA) is the latest date for National Standards Bodies to announce the existence of the EN standard.

-8. Dop is the date of publication-- the latest date for National Standards Bodies to publish identical national standards, or to endorse the EN standard.
+8. Date of Publication (DOP) is the latest date for National Standards Bodies to publish identical national standards, or to endorse the EN standard.

-To users of EN standards, the key dates from the CENELEC web site are the:
+To most users of EN standards, the key dates from the CENELEC web site are the:

 We use these dates when an EN standard lists another EN standard in Annex ZA as a normative reference, but does not specify the year.
 We are supposed to use an active (not obsolete) version of the referenced standard.
 In these web pages, I have indicated active standards by putting their numbers in bold text.

 With regard to EN standards serving as Harmonized Standards under EU Directives, such as the EMC Directive 2004/108/EC, the European Commission can override dates set by CENELEC.
-To check the official dates when we may/ must start/ stop using an EN standard for the EU:
+To check the official dates when we may start/ must start/ may stop/ must stop using an EN standard and its amendments to apply the CE Marking to a product:

 1. Go to the EUR-Lex search page.